jeff-hykin/xome/readme.md

 ## Example Usage

 - Note 1: `sys COMMAND`
-  - If you need `sudo`, or `git push`, or any other command that you WANT to be impure, use `sys THAT_COMMAND`.
+  - If you need `sudo`, or `git push`, or any other impure command while inside nix develop, just run `sys THAT_COMMAND`.
 Ex: `sys sudo chmod +x` or `sys git push`, or `sys nvim`.
-Xome is pure-by-defualt, but tries to stay convenient/practical.
-(Stay tuned for more convenience, feature requests welcome!)
+Xome is pure-by-default, but tries to stay convenient/practical.
+(Stay tuned for more convenient features)
 - Note 2: Picking a home directory
-  - Using `/tmp/somewhere/your_proj_name` is fine, but (if it works for your team) a more permanent path will help with startup time/caching.
-Sidenote, I'm working on a way to support relative paths.
+  - Using `/tmp/somewhere/your_proj_name` like the examples is fine, but (if it works for your team) a more permanent path will help with startup time/caching.
+Sidenote, I'm working on a way to support relative paths and faster start times.
 - Note 3: Bulky Configs
-  - Examples below are big and fully inlined for clarity (one file), but pro-tip: yours can be much more sleek!
-Make a nice big home config for yourself (nu shell, colors, aliases, essential packages, etc), put it in a git repo somewhere, then import your home config as a starter kit for the project.
+  - The examples below are big and fully inlined (one file) for clarity, but pro-tip: yours can be much more sleek!
+Make a big home config that is exactly how you like (nu shell / fish, colors, aliases, essential packages, etc), put it in a git repo somewhere, then import it as a starter kit for the project.
+Its really nice to update a home config one place, then `nix flake update` to pull it into each project.
   - I'll probably add an example of this using home-modules at some point.
   - I'm considering adding mutilple profiles (e.g. someone on the team likes zsh and another person likes fish).
 Open an issue if you want that feature.